els0r/goProbe/README.md

 This package comprises:

-* goProbe   - A lightweight, concurrent, network packet aggregator
+* goProbe - A high-througput, lightweight, concurrent, network packet aggregator
+* [gpctl](./cmd/gpctl/) - CLI tool to interact with a running goProbe instance (for status and capture configuration)
 * goDB - A small, high-performance, columnar database (pkg)
-* goQuery   - A CLI tool using the query front-end to read out data acquired by goProbe and stored in goDB
+* [goQuery](./cmd/goQuery/) - CLI tool for high-performance querying of goDB flow data acquired by goProbe

+Conversion tools:

 * goConvert - Helper binary to convert goProbe-flow data stored in `csv` files
 * legacy    - DB conversion tool to convert `.gpf` files - needed for upgrade to a `v4.x` compatible format